Why size matters: Saltationism, creativity, and the reign of the DiNOs

 His stance is patently unfair.
 Thomas Huxley famously criticized Darwin for championing too gradualist a view of phenotypic evolution.
 Today’s Darwinists accept Huxley’s criticism . . .
 Horizontal gene transfer, symbiotic genome fusions, massive genome restructuring (to remarkably little phenotypic effect in day lilies and muntjac deer), and dramatic phenotypic changes based on only a few amino acid replacements are just some of the supposedly non-Darwinian phenomena routinely studied by Darwinists.

-That is “today’s Darwinists” don’t agree with Darwin.
-In the last sentence, Dean is implying that if someone who wears the Darwin label studies horizontal gene transfer, then the Darwin label automatically transfers to that phenomenon, regardless of whether it is consistent with Darwin’s stated views.
+That is “today’s Darwinists” don’t agree with Darwin, but with saltationists, but they still get to call themselves Darwinian gradualists.
+How does that work?
+Read Dean’s last sentence to understand the wishy-washy thinking behind this.
+Dean is implying that if someone who wears the Darwin label studies horizontal gene transfer, then the Darwin label automatically transfers to that phenomenon, regardless of whether it is consistent with Darwin’s stated views.
+Think about it.

-In other words, DiNOs align themselves, not with Darwin, but with The Darwin Brand.
+It’s a form of identity politics.
+DiNOs identify, not with Darwin’s theory of evolution, but with The Darwin Brand and with historical predecessors who wore the Darwin Brand.
 The brand has power, including the power to appropriate credit.
 The brand has logos that are instantly recognizable to geeky scientists.
 Labeling an idea as “Darwinian” gives it automatic credibility with the community of self-styled “Darwinians”, and labeling an idea “non-” or “anti-Darwinian” automatically undercuts it Defending the brand is a sacred obligation, like defending the family name.
 The brand has so much cred that scientists— normally desperate to make claims of novelty— are eager to align themselves with someone who has been dead for generations.

-What the brand signifies is negotiable, subject to the constraints of history .
-Previous Darwinians claimed to have defeated saltationism, so it would be hard to change that particular piece of the brand’s identity.
-DiNOs recoil at the word “saltationism,” not because they object to what saltationism means scientifically, but because they object to it culturally— the Darwin Brand suffers whenever someone utters the phrase “arrival of the fittest” (de Vries) or invokes “saltation” seriously.
+What the brand signifies is negotiable, subject to the constraints of history— a weak constraint, as language is flexible and little history is known to the brand’s defenders .
+DiNOs recoil at the word “saltationism,” not because they object to the idea that there are discrete steps in evolution (i.e., what saltationism actually means), but because it offends them culturally— the Darwin Brand suffers whenever someone utters the phrase “arrival of the fittest” (de Vries) or invokes “saltation” seriously.

 Are we saltationists yet?